 Study area and data sources

-The study area is Cucao beach (24º36’S-74º08’W), located on the western shore of Chiloé island, southern Chile (Fig. 1).
-Over the past decade, Cucao has been one of the main harvesting areas for the surf clam M. donacium in northern Patagonia, where three organizations of artisanal fishers have territorial use rights since 2015 (Fig. 1).
+The study area is Cucao beach (24º36’S-74º08’W), located on the western shore of Chiloé island, northern Chilean Patagonia (Fig. 1).
+Over the past decade, Cucao has been one of the main harvesting areas for the surf clam M. donacium, with three organizations of artisanal fishers having territorial use rights since 2015 (Fig. 1).
 The data were obtained from six stock assessment surveys carried out between 2011 and 2017 (Table 1).
 Before 2015, the stock assessments of surf clam were carried out to establish annual catch quotas.
-Since 2015 the assessments became input for harvesting surf clam management procedure under AMEBR.
+Since 2015, data from the assessments became input information for harvesting surf clam under the AMEBR management procedure.

 Evaluation of the management procedure

-To evaluate the performance of the management procedure (MP) for M. donacium in Cucao, a general simulation was implemented.
-This simulation involves the steps of the Management Strategy Evaluation (MSE) framework (Starr et al., 1997; Cochrane et al., 1998; Punt et al., 2016; Kell et al., 2017).
+A simulation was implemented to evaluate the performance of the management procedure (MP) for M. donacium in Cucao.
+The simulation involved the steps of the Management Strategy Evaluation (MSE) framework (Starr et al., 1997; Cochrane et al., 1998; Punt et al., 2016; Kell et al., 2017).
 In this framework, one of the steps is conditioning an Operating Model (OM) based on data and knowledge for the surf clam population dynamics.
-The OM allowed us to evaluate the MP under uncertainty (Fig. 2), especially in terms of recruitment, which during the studied period exhibits pulses of high recruitment followed by years of lower recruitment.
+The OM allowed us to evaluate the MP under uncertainty (Fig. 2), especially in terms of recruitment, which during the studied period exhibited pulses of high recruitment followed by years of low to nil recruitment.
 The OM allowed simulating the perceived vulnerable biomass in the stock assessment surveys for a window of 20 years into the future, along with the quota and the realized total harvest under a constant harvest rate strategy.

-The simulation modeling to evaluate the MP for surf clam consisted of the steps described in the following sections: Section A describes the current management procedure for surf clam in Cucao.
+The simulation modeling to evaluate the MP for surf clam consisted of the steps described in the following sections: Section A describes the current MP for surf clam in Cucao.
 Section B describes the OM that specifies the true structure and processes modulating the surf clam population dynamics, with emphasis on conditioning the OM to the available data and knowledge (Kell et al., 2017).
 Section C describes the phase of projecting the operating model 20 years into the future.
 For each year, the OM provides a population that can be sampled in a way similar to the stock assessment surveys carried out in the field.
 The projected OM included the recruitment dynamics and its response to fishing and environmental forcing.
 Section D describes the statistics used to summarize the performance of the current and alternative management procedures for surf clam in Cucao.

 Section A: The management procedure for surf clam

 The management procedure corresponding to the Cucao AMEBR is shown in Figure 3.
-A team of technicians and professional divers carried out a stock assessment survey annually (see Table 1).
+A team of technicians and professional divers carry out a stock assessment survey annually (see Table 1).
 The survey is designed to provide estimates of total abundance and biomass in the surveyed area.
-The estimate of biomass is size-structured, allowing estimating the vulnerable biomass, which is defined by surf clams larger than 50 mm length (i.e., the minimum legal size).
+The estimate of biomass is size-structured, allowing the estimation of vulnerable biomass, which is defined by surf clams larger than 50 mm length (i.e., the minimum legal size).
 The stock assessment team computes yield per recruit using a Thomson and Bell model, and then F0.1 (Deriso, 1987) to compute the quota to be harvested.
-Nevertheless, in practical terms the harvest decision has resulted on a constant ration Quota/Vulnerable biomass of approximately 25% (Table 1).
-In this way, the management procedure can be simplified by formulating the following empirical harvest control rule:
+Nevertheless, in practical terms, the harvest decision has resulted in a constant Quota/Vulnerable biomass ratio of approximately 25% (Table 1).
+Thus, the current management procedure can be simplified by formulating the following empirical harvest control rule:

 Qi=0.25Bvi …1)